YIOPTOFF2001/AWS-S3-Image-Uploader/README.md

 ### 2. Set up your enviroment with Docker
 Download the Docker app on your desktop and complete the following tasks:

-### Confirm that docker is installed by entering the following code on your terminal.
+#### Confirm that docker is installed by entering the following code on your terminal.

 ![Project Diagram](Images/CheckDocker.png)

 The Docker container should be up and running
 ![Project Diagram](Images/gettingstarted.png)

+### 3. Get the database up and running with Docker
+On the terminal, get the database container running by entering the following commands: